MarshallAsbury/admera/README.md

 Priority should be determined by how many days are left until its expected delivery date.

-Once lab receives a sample it takes a full day for data to be delivered.
+Sequencing data will be delivered the day after lab receives the sample.

 Feel free to use the provided test data file 'pq_test_data.txt'.

-For testing, assume the current date is 07/18/2022.
+Assume the current date is 07/18/2022.